Stone Garrett Player Props: Nationals vs. Phillies

 Stone Garrett At The Plate

-- Garrett has five doubles, a home run and six walks while hitting .263.
+- Garrett is hitting .271 with five doubles, a home run and six walks.

-- Garrett has picked up a hit in 55.2% of his 29 games this season, with at least two hits in 24.1% of those games.

-- Garrett has driven in a run in four games this year (13.8%), including two games with multiple runs batted in.
+- In four games this year (13.3%), Garrett has picked up an RBI, including two games with multiple runs batted in.

-- In 12 of 29 games this season, he has scored, and four of those games included multiple runs.
+- He has scored in 12 of 30 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.